 My decades in computers have been primarily in the Windows PC world, and I am a happy and fairly powerful user of the Microsoft Office suite.
 You will see that bias in my blogging.
 I do have some Apple background, thanks to an iPad that has been always near at hand for six years or so.
 I have a compulsion to find better ways of doing things — faster, smarter, easier.
 This is where I can be of help.
 I encourage those with other areas of expertise to pipe in, as we go.

 For the past five years, I’ve lived a low-paper ethic at work, reducing stress and waste, and making it possible to have virtually everything I need available wherever Wi-Fi exists.
 I have carried that practice to genealogy, as well, and believe in its value over paper-intensive systems.
 You can anticipate a good bit of blogging on that subject.

-I have a PhD in history, have taught it at the university level, and have worked in the field of historical publishing for the past fourteen years.
+I have a PhD in history, have taught it at the university level, and have worked in the field of historical publishing since 2002 and authored Views of the Future State: Afterlife Beliefs in the Deep South, 1820–1865 (Golden Channel Publishing, 2018).
 So, you can also expect to see blogs on historical context and the craft of writing.

 I hope you will each bring your particular blends of skill and experience to this venue, as you comment on the materials you find here, raise new questions, and apply what you learn.

 If we all become stronger at genealogy and prouder to be practitioners by virtue of this site, then it is serving its major purpose.